healthonnet/HON-Health-Trust-Indicator/README.md

 $ gulp
 ```

-Or you can use watch tqsk to update source continuously
+Or you can use watch task to update source continuously
 ```bash
 $ gulp watch
 ```